ron-matt163/img_medreport_scanner/README.md

 # Medical Report Scanner

-A Django-based application for scanning and processing medical reports using computer vision and AI.
+A Django-based application for scanning and processing medical reports using OCR (Optical Character Recognition) with support for multiple OCR engines.

 ## Features